 Read about tax breaks for individuals with disabilities.

-Find out whether you qualify for government health insurance for low-income individuals.
+Find out whether you qualify for government's "Ticket to Work" health care services for low-income individuals.

 Read about social security disability insurance, and how it would benefit you.